davidhampson/Thesis/README.md

 3. open the directory you want the project to be in in Git bash

-4. run "git clone <repo>"
+4. run "git clone [repo]"

-5. make sure package-lock is deleted.
-If not, rm -rf package-lock
+5. make sure package-lock.json is not present.
+If not, rm -rf package-lock.json

 6. make sure we have cert.pem and key.pem